VibhavSetlur/kbase_protein_query_module/docs/analysis_extensions.md

 ## Overview

 Add new analysis types by creating a module, registering it, adding output handlers, and writing tests.
+Keep tests concise, professional, and aligned with `kb-sdk test`.

 ## Step-by-Step Guide